Reference 11 — Vertex roles and aggregation¶

 Step 4 — A screen addresses the canvas through a route¶

-A second host (a screen) wants to display the canvas without participating in the model.
-It names its TCP link to the canvas host (say canvas-host) and addresses the canvas through it — the path is the route:
+A second host (a screen) displays the canvas without participating in the model.
+It names its TCP link to the canvas host and addresses the canvas through it — the path is the route:

 [[connection]]